johnjoeann4/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, readable, and maintainable code first; optimize only when necessary, after profiling and identifying actual bottlenecks."

 This quote by computer scientist Donald Knuth reminds us that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure bugs.
 It's better to prioritize code quality, correctness, and readability initially, and optimize only when it's backed by data indicating a need for improvement in performance.

+# 2024-01-19
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+As a programmer, remember that clear and concise code often outlives complex and intricate solutions.
+Strive to write code that's easy to read, understand, and maintain.
+Always consider the long-term implications of your design choices, and favor reusable and modular constructs.
+Remember, you're not just writing code for computers to execute; you're writing it for other humans to read and collaborate on."

+In practice, this means avoiding unnecessary complexity, using established patterns and principles, and constantly refactoring to improve clarity and efficiency.
+It also involves embracing version control, thorough documentation, and testing to ensure your code's longevity and resilience.